mahdi-jewel/JavaScript-Mini-Project/README.md

 # JavaScript-Mini-Project
-Live(Dynamic) Analog Clock using HTML CSS and JavaS
+Live(Dynamic) Analog Clock using HTML CSS and Java